poquirion/hpc-genomics-workflow/_episodes/04-trimming.md

 ## Trimmomatic Options

 Trimmomatic has a variety of options to trim your reads.
-If we run the command, we can see some of our options.
+Note that this is a java code.
+It can be tricky to run, but the module command give us gidence.
+Running the command will give us even more information.

 ~~~
-$ trimmomatic
+$ module load trimmomatic
+To execute Trimmomatic run: java -jar $EBROOTTRIMMOMATIC/trimmomatic-0.36.jar
+$ java -jar $EBROOTTRIMMOMATIC/trimmomatic-0.36.jar
 ~~~
 {: .bash}

-Which will give you the following output:
+Gives you the following output:
 ~~~
 Usage:
        PE [-version] [-threads <threads>] [-phred33|-phred64] [-trimlog <trimLogFile>] [-summary <statsSummaryFile>] [-quiet] [-validatePairs] [-basein <inputBase> | <inputFile1> <inputFile2>] [-baseout <outputBase> | <outputFile1P> <outputFile1U> <outputFile2P> <outputFile2U>] <trimmer1>...
    or:
        SE [-version] [-threads <threads>] [-phred33|-phred64] [-trimlog <trimLogFile>] [-summary <statsSummaryFile>] [-quiet] <inputFile> <outputFile> <trimmer1>...
    or:
        -version
 ~~~
 {: .output}